nikolaindustry/nikolaindustry-webrtc/ESP32_GUIDE.md

 ### 2. Native ESP32 Approach

-Implement WebRTC directly on the ESP32 (more complex, limited by hardware constraints).
+Implement WebRTC signaling directly on the ESP32 (more complex, limited by hardware constraints).

 ## Node.js Bridge Approach